blxsheep/IBM_Capstone_Project/README.md

 Things I learn from this project :
-- How to scraping data from webpage.
+- How to scrape data from webpage.
 - How to explore data .
 - How to prepare data to fitting model.
 - How to choose suitable model .